|Company name:||Oviva UK Limited|

 14. TRANSFERRING INFORMATION OUTSIDE THE EU

-14.2 We will transfer the personal information we collect about you to the following countries outside the EU:
+14.2 We will transfer the personal information we collect about you to Switzerland.

-14.3 There is an adequacy decision by the European Commission in respect of those countries listed above with an asterix (*).
-This means that those countries are deemed to provide an adequate level of protection for your personal information.
+14.3 There is an adequacy decision by the European Commission in respect of Switzerland meaning it is a country deemed to provide an adequate level of protection for your personal information.

 15. CAN WE USE YOUR INFORMATION FOR ANY OTHER PURPOSE?